mbagg4152/protein-flavonoid-thesis-project/README.md

 <!--  -->
 ---
 ## `protein/pdb_parsing.py`
 This program reads in a `JSON` file of PDB IDs and then appends the IDs to the end of a specific URL in order to download each desired PDB or mmCIF file.
+This is just one of the program options.
+The program can also run calculations on

 When a PDB ID + the desired file extension (`.pdb`, `.xml`, `.cif`) is appended to the simple partial URL `https://files.rcsb.org/view/`, the program can then call `urllib.request.urlretrieve(url, file_path)`,  where `file_path` is the name of the file that  `urllib` will save the web page content to.

 For example, if the current iteration is looking at ID 4V4D (large structure), the code would get the mmCIF file using the URL `https://files.rcsb.org/view/4V4D.cif`.